-The role of a regional campus in economic development - a case study
+The role of a regional campus in economic development - a case study in the Goldfields

 Curtin University believes that WA School of Mines and the Kalgoorlie campus can play an essential role in transforming the Goldfields-Esperance region into a self-sustaining economic zone through the creation of the Kalgoorlie-Boulder Regional Capability & Engagement Centre.
 Through sustained commitment, collaboration and funding, the Kalgoorlie-Boulder Regional Capability & Engagement Centre will support the economic growth and diversification of the region beyond the current dependence on export of raw materials.
 It will work to attract skills, technology, innovation, and research outcomes to the Goldfields and contribute to the development of a long term stable regional workforce, locally and for the State of Western Australia.